flavio-fernandes/pelican-blog/content/viewpoint/mini-sabbatical.md

 ![fitbitApril2016](|filename|/images/fitbitApril2016.jpg)

-As I take routine walks in my neighborhood, I pick up some of the litter I find alond the way.
+As I take routine walks in my neighborhood, I pick up some of the litter I find along the way.
 I also get to go on the weekly trail clearing that is done by the conservation commission of my town.
 I finished reading two books.
 All very modest goals, which is exactly how I wanted them to be.